 It’s 9am on Monday, it’s 34C and you’re clutching a can of Fanta as you start to regret yesterday’s pub garden afternoon.
 The solution?
 Something salty and fatty.
 Your best bet?
 Eggslut, a Californian cult hit that opened on Notting Hill’s Portobello Road last week.
 Get a brioche bun filled with scrambled eggs and cheese and boss your nine-to-five.

-Venue says The first Eggslut in the UK is now OPEN - come try our amazing Bacon, Egg & Cheese aka "BEC-ky"
+Venue says The first Eggslut in the UK.
+Open for delivery and takeaway only.
+Why not order and try our amazing Bacon, Egg & Cheese aka "BEC-ky"?

 Europe’s largest street party is a brilliant celebration of Caribbean culture.
 While 500 people attended the first event, it’s now probably both the biggest weekend in London and the biggest annual test of your bladder strength as you navigate a million other attendees to find a toilet.
 But we’ll be updating this map so you can see where the loos are.